ABOUT LUNNISS FURNITURE

 Furniture is special.
 It’s precious.
 It’s passed down from generation to generation, long outliving its first owner.
 It’s furniture that sets our environment, making a building into a home.
 It ages with us and bears the marks of our own hand, those of our parents, and those of our children.

-One of my strongest childhood memories is my Grandfather nodding off while watching the cricket, in his chair.
-Perfectly moulded to his body after years of use, he would sit to watch the cricket and almost immediately doze.
-Until one of us changed the channel and he would leap up, declare “I was watching that!”, put the cricket back on thank you very much, and fall straight back to sleep.
+One of my strongest childhood memories is Granddad nodding off while watching the cricket, in his chair.
+Perfectly moulded to his body after years of use, he would sit to watch the cricket and almost immediately fall asleep – until one of us changed the channel and he would leap up, declare “I was watching that!”, put the cricket back on thank you very much, and go straight back to sleep.

 Every time I see an even vaguely similar looking chair a rush of memories come flooding back.
 That’s the power furniture can hold.
-It becomes a part of our life’s stories.
+It becomes a part of our life’s story.

 Whether purchasing a made to order item or commissioning a totally bespoke piece from a designer/maker, you’re investing in something that becomes a part of the fabric of your life.
 Each piece is of the highest quality possible.
 There has been no compromise in its construction.
 No shortcuts taken.
 You’re investing in something that bears the fingerprints of its maker, not the bite marks of a robot.